-Keeping Children Safe in Education (DFE 2022) sets out the requirement for all schools to have a staff code of conduct, sometimes referred to as a staff behaviour policy.
+Keeping Children Safe in Education (DFE 2023) sets out the requirement for all schools to have a staff code of conduct, sometimes referred to as a staff behaviour policy.
 This code of conduct should be followed by all staff (including visiting staff), volunteers and governors.

-Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
+St John's Catholic Primary School Headteacher: Miss D Maudsley Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 It is our willingness to work in a safe manner and challenge inappropriate behaviour that underpins this commitment.